proximax-storage/xpx-chain-devportal-docs/docs/guides/aggregate-transaction/sending-payouts-with-aggregate-complete-transaction.md

 id: sending-payouts-with-aggregate-complete-transaction
 title: Sending payouts with aggregate-complete transaction
 ---

-This guide will help you send transactions to different accounts atomically, using an [aggregate complete transaction](../../built-in-features/aggregate-transaction.md#examples).
+Send transactions to different accounts atomically, using an [aggregate complete transaction](../../built-in-features/aggregate-transaction.md#examples).

 ## Background Information

 Dan wants to send mosaics to Alice and Bob.
+He chooses to send an aggregate complete transaction, so both will receive the funds at the same time.

 ![Aggregate Sending Payout](/img/aggregate-sending-payouts.png "Aggregate Sending Payout")